Get 70% Off

 Learn more about synonyms and antonyms

-To come together with someone, either by arrangement or by chance; or to encounter someone or something.
+To come together or encounter someone, often by arrangement or chance

 Examples: